 It should also be noted that a business cannot successfully sue an “interactive computer service,” such as Facebook, for defamation or other, non-intellectual property, state law claims arising from content posted by the business’s customers or clients.
 This is the case because the federal Communications Decency Act of 1996, 47 U.S.C. § 230 et seq., immunizes internet service providers from defamation and other, non-intellectual property, state law claims arising from third-party content.
 See Shiamili v.
 Real Estate Group of N.Y., Inc., 2009 N.Y.
 Slip.
 Op.
 09403 (1st Dep’t Dec.
 17, 2009); Finkel v.
 Facebook, Inc., No. 102578/09, 2009 Slip Op.
 32248(U) (N.Y.
 Sup.
 Ct.
 N.Y.
 County Sept.
 15, 2009).

-In sum, before a business sues a discontented customer or client in New York for disparaging the business online, the business should consult with knowledgeable counsel to ensure that more is at stake than hurt feelings.
+In sum, before a business sues a discontented customer or client in Manhattan for disparaging the business online, the business should consult with knowledgeable counsel to ensure that more is at stake than hurt feelings.